 Modality.
-Johnson University offers the M.A. in Educational Technology partly online and partly face-to-face, or totally in face-to-face format based on its Tennessee campus.
+Johnson University offers the M.A. in Educational Technology in a face-to-face format based on its Tennessee campus.

 Purpose.
 This program provides graduate education in education, technology, and Bible to professionals, such as teachers interested in using technology in their classrooms, Christian school teachers who need Bible and technology credits for certification renewal, supervisors, and computer coordinators.